lhjames/coinhouse-graphql-rails/README.md

 # coinhouse-graphql-rails
-A Rails project with a GraphQL API to manage office hours and workshops
+Test for Coinhouse: a Rails project with a GraphQL API to manage office hours and workshops